Curated news and commentary on AI search engines, advertising developments, and trends shaping B2B marketing.

 AdvertisingNotable

-Perplexity pauses new ad deals, signaling a reset on AI search monetization
+Perplexity pauses new ad deals, signaling a reset in answer-engine monetization

 Source: Google News: Perplexity Ads